phil-opp/blog_os/blog/content/second-edition/posts/11-allocator-designs/index.md

 First, the function calculates the start and end address of a potential allocation, using the `align_up` function we defined earlier.
 If the end address is behind the end address of the region, the allocation doesn't fit in the region and we return an error.

 The function performs a less obvious check after that.
-This check is neccessary because most of the time an allocation does not fit a suitable region perfectly, so that a part of the region remains usable after the allocation.
+This check is necessary because most of the time an allocation does not fit a suitable region perfectly, so that a part of the region remains usable after the allocation.
 This part of the region must store its own `ListNode` after the allocation, so it must be large enough to do so.
 The check verifies exactly that: either the allocation fits perfectly (`excess_size == 0`) or the excess size is large enough to store a `ListNode`.

 ### Implementing `GlobalAlloc`